consult.el - Consulting completing-read

 This package keeps the completion system specifics to a minimum.
 The ability of the Consult commands to work well with arbitrary completion systems is one of the main advantages of the package.
 Consult fits well into existing setups and it helps you to create a full completion environment out of small and independent components.

 You can combine the complementary packages Marginalia, Embark and Orderless with Consult.
 Marginalia enriches the completion display with annotations, e.g., documentation strings or file information.
 The versatile Embark package provides local actions, comparable to a context menu.
 These actions operate on the selected candidate in the minibuffer or at point in normal buffers.
 For example, when selecting from a list of files, Embark offers an action to delete the file.
 Additionally Embark offers a facility to collect completion candidates in a collect buffer.
-The section Embark integration documents in greater detail how Consult and Embark work together.
+The section Embark integration documents in detail how Consult and Embark work together.

 1 Available commands